Hoyasumii/avengers-endgame/README.md

 [Cut to the Stark household.
 Pepper, Morgan, Happy Hogan, and Rhodey all watch Tony's holographic message being projected from his Iron Man helmet.
 Tony is sitting down recording the message.]

 TONY STARK (hologram): So I thought I'd probably better record a little greeting...
 In the case of an untimely death on my part.
 I mean, not that, death at any time isn't untimely.
 This time travel thing that we're gonna try and pull off tomorrow, it's– it's got me scratching my head about the survivability of it all.
 That's the thing.
-Then again, that's t
+Then again, that's th